Asaadziad/MANAGE-U/README.md

 - CSS: Used for the app's styling and design
 - Bootstrap: Used for the app's responsive layout and styling

+# More info

+I am using Localstorage as "Database" to save users and tasks.

 # Features

+- Register (Create account)
+- Login
 - Create new tasks with a description
 - Edit and delete existing tasks
 - Mark tasks as complete
-- View a list of all tasks
+- View a list of all tasks for each specific user

 # Installation